 Worse for the planet, much of the globe’s forests have been cut to create new pasture or ag land to grow livestock for forage.
 This has significantly reduced the ability of forests to store carbon.
 If these carbon emissions and losses are added to the emissions from livestock, the GHG emissions from this source are significantly increased.

-However other sources put the livestock contribution at 30%.
+However, other sources put the livestock contribution at 30%.

 But there are other costs.

-Depending on how you calculate the total, as much as 86% of the Ag land across the planet are used to support livestock.
+Depending on how you calculate the total, as much as 86% of the Ag lands across the planet are used to support livestock.
 According to a new study, 60% of the mammals on the planet are cows.

 Cattle damage landscapes no matter how they are managed.
 They consume forage that would otherwise support native species.
 They pollute water.
-Irrigated pastures and hay fields are one of the main factors in dewatering of rivers in arid climates.
+Irrigated pastures and hay fields are one of the main factors in de-watering of rivers in arid climates.
 They spread disease to wildlife.
-They compact soils and destroy biocrusts (lichens and bacteria that hold soil together).
+They compact soils and destroy bio-crusts (lichens and bacteria that hold soil together).

 According to one study, eating beef causes 18-192 times as much GHG emissions as a plant-based diet.